MateuszZalew/home-SIEM-lab/README.md

 I downloaded the Wazuh virtual machine image with the pre-installed Wazuh components from the [official Wazuh documentation](https://documentation.wazuh.com/current/deployment-options/virtual-machine/virtual-machine.html)

-Next I retrieved the IP address assigned to Wazuh Server and used it to access the Wazuh Dashboard from a web browser.
+Next I retrieved the IP address assigned to the Wazuh Manager and used it to access the Wazuh Dashboard from a web browser.

 ![Wazuh Server IP](https://github.com/MateuszZalew/home-SIEM-lab/blob/6f8d56586f5f1728c310a0e1d909f7441518d589/screenshots/wazuh_ips.png)

 ![Wazuh Dashboard](https://github.com/MateuszZalew/home-SIEM-lab/blob/6f8d56586f5f1728c310a0e1d909f7441518d589/screenshots/wazuh_dashboard.png)

-# 2. Kali Linux Configuration & Wazuh Agent Creation
+# 2. Kali Linux Configuration and Wazuh Agent Creation

 Kali Linux was configured with an interface connected to the same Host-Only network as the pfSense LAN.